 Program structure and content

 Psychology is the scientific study of human behaviour and mental processes.
 Professional training is available at the postgraduate level.
-The research activities of the school cover almost all of the main branches of the discipline.
+The research activities of the school cover all of the main branches of the discipline.
 Extensive information about the subject and the school is available on the school website: sydney.edu.au/science/psychology.

 First year planning for a Psychology major